Alfresco/docs-alfresco/enterprise-viewer/latest/install/index.md

     * `FFMPEG.path=FFMPEG_HOME` (if installed, get FFMPEG_HOME value from [FFMPEG Installation](#ffmpeg))
     * `pdfium.path=PDFIUM_HOME` (if installed, get PDFIUM_HOME value from [Pdfium Installation](#pdfium))

+1. Delete current Alfresco and Share deployed WAR files

+   Navigate to the `ALFRESCO_HOME/tomcat/webapps` directory and delete the `alfresco` and `share` folders (if they exist)

 1. Start alfresco

+1. (OPTIONAL) If you installed one or both of the share extension AMPs you can verify they are deployed by doing the following:

+- `oa-share-external-launcher.amp` - open an asset in Share and look at the Document Actions panel on the right-hand side of the screen.
+Ensure that the asset has a PDF rendition or a suitable image rendition available for Alfresco Enterprise Viewer.
+If you installed the `oa-share-external-launcher.amp`, the "Alfresco Enterprise Viewer" action should be available.
+- `oa-share-webpreview.amp` - open an asset in Share.
+If you installed the `oa-share-webpreview.amp` and the asset has a PDF rendition or a suitable image rendition available for Alfresco Enterprise Viewer, the asset should appear in "Alfresco Enterprise Viewer" directly in the Share application screen.

 ## Install webapps
 This sections walks through how to install the Alfresco Enterprise Viewer web application.